 What are your options?
-Keep you funds invested in a mutual fund and remain exposed to risk?
-Or move your funds to the money market account and fear losing purchasing power to inflation.
-Not an enviable choice is it.
+Keep your funds invested in a mutual fund and remain exposed to risk?
+Or move your funds to the money market account and fear to lose purchasing power to inflation.
+Not an excellent choice is it.

 Sound too good to be true?
 It is true, just another benefit of owning Fixed Indexed Annuities.